victorgoraieb/functional-programming-scala/Week 1/study-notes.md

 ### Value Definitions

-The def form is equivalent for CBN, it's evaluated on each use
+**The def form is equivalent for CBN**, it's evaluated on each use

-The val form is equivalent for CBV, it's evaluated at the point of the definition
+**The val form is equivalent for CBV**, it's evaluated at the point of the definition

 If an expression doesn't terminate (ex: loop):
 ```